rootlodge/RedMScripts/README.md

 Hitman Contracts (Illegal) - In Progress
 Stagecoach robberies - Coming soon

+## More Life
+Increased (or decreased) spawn rates for peds, animals, and wagons.
 ## Postal Delivery
 Players can move mail from a post office to another post office.
 ## Stagecoach Transporting